rkarabut/udp-broadcast-tunnel/README.md

 # udp-broadcast-tunnel

 This program retransmits UDP broadcast packets with a given destination port to a number of specified network addresses, which may be required for certain games (e.g. Torchlight 2) to establish LAN connections over a tun-based layer 3 VPN.
-Games requiring a specific source port to work (e.g. Warcraft 3, Grim Dawn), are currently supported with a hack which might result in dropping some packets (should not be an issue for most games only using broadcast sparingly).
+While actual source spoofing is not implemented, games requiring a matching source port to work (e.g. Warcraft 3) are currently supported.
 Retransmitting over multiple ports is not supported yet.

 ## Building (Windows 10)